tanlandy/Leetcode_Python/Leetcode/High Frequency/10-Graph.md

 Topological sort is not unique

-Graph with cycles do not havfe topological ordering
+Graph with cycles do not have topological ordering

 ## 模版：Kahn's Algorithm